puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 By turning on this option packets destined to a vserver in a cluster will not under go any steering.
 Turn this option for single packet request response mode or when the upstream device is performing a proper RSS for connection based distribution.

 Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', 'OFF'.

-#####`provider`

-The specific backend to use for this `netscaler_lbvserver` resource.
-You seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.
-Available providers are: rest.

 #####`push`